Arts in the Community

-- Demonstrate an understanding of research into the benefits of engagement with the arts throughout life for enhancing wellbeing and health outcomes
+- Synthesise and analyse current research findings on the benefits of engagement with the arts throughout life for enhancing wellbeing and health outcomes.

-- Evaluate critically qualitative data and apply problem solving skills in real-life scenarios
+- Evaluate qualitative data critically and apply problem solving skills in real-life.

-- Demonstrate scholarly written and oral communication skills and appropriate use of discipline-specific terminology
+- Communicate in a scholarly style in written and oral modes with appropriate use of discipline-specific terminology.

 No additional requirements